ZhenlongMa/homepage_mzl/content/projects/hca_verification/index.md

 ---

 ## **1. HCA Introduction**
 Host Channel Adapter(HCA) is the software/hardware interface between IB network and host.
 Our HCA - HanGu HCA - supports up to 16K QPs and bandwidth with 100Gbps.

-Different from socket in TCP/IP network, IB network uses verbs as user/kernel programming interface.
+Different from widely-known NIC, HCA provides address translation and protection machanism, through which applications can send data to HCA without the involvement of OS.

 ## **2. HCA Verification**
 My verification framework is built based on Universal Verification Methodology(UVM).
 Compared with raw systemverilog, UVM